woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 **If you need a rule to apply on top of other rules, use a second feature style.** A useful case for this is for lines representing bridges or overpasses.
 In order to ensure that the bridge lines always display on "top" of other lines (which in a display that includes, they would need to be applied using a second feature style.

-.. warning:: FIGURES DEFINITELY NEEDED HERE
+.. todo:: FIGURES DEFINITELY NEEDED HERE

 Syntax
 ------